 Finding 4: The pilot did not test how funding can be made accessible for local actors who have been most deprived of it.
-In the design of the Tier framework, Start Network consciously did not want to give decisive importance to the track record of an agency, in terms of past international funding and large grant management.
+In the design of the Tier framework, Start consciously did not want to give decisive importance to the track record of an agency, in terms of past international funding and large grant management.
 The concern was this would privilege the already well established and probably larger national/local agencies.
 Understandable as this is, the pilot was also not designed to help local actors who have hardly been able to access some international finance in the past, get a first experience.
 In practice this would probably have been Tier 1 agencies.
 Many community-based organisations may fall in that category, possibly also several Women-Led or Women's Rights Organisations, or Youth Associations.
-If the longer-term intent is for a locally led humanitarian system

-20 This is recognised e.g. in the brief for the May 2021 Donor Council: 'Start Network does not currently conduct independent monitoring evaluations of assisted communities for members outside of this pilot.
-This reflects a disproportionate level of scrutiny on members within the pilot.
-Start Network aims to move from a pilot phase to an operational phase where all organisations are treated equitably.' p.
-3 to be also more people-centered and less donor- and intermediary-centered, then this may be the next learning-by-doing field.
+If the longer-term intent is for a locally led humanitarian system to be also more people-centered and less donor- and intermediary-centered, then this may be the next learning-by-doing field.
 As it is, some of the Tier 2 pilot agencies are very well connected internationally, can easily access significant amounts of funding, and do not really need access to new sources of funding - though many other sources do not offer the value of Start Fund's speed and the learning and organisational development grants.